2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>f3f8a614-cfb4-5994-a2e8-d56e6f8e3347</chapterId>

-It is entirely possible, only a few weeks after creating a community, to launch a meet-up type event.
+It is entirely possible to launch a meet-up-type event just a few weeks after creating a community.

 However, in this situation, your community certainly will not have developed much.
-This means that it is conceivable that few people may show up.
+This means that few people may show up.
 Or none at all.

-Therefore, it seems relevant **to propose organizing a meet-up from the moment there are a few people involved in the communication channels** of your community; say for example **a small group of about ten members**.
+Therefore, it seems relevant **to propose organizing a meet-up from the moment there are a few people involved in the communication channels** of your community; say, for example **a small group of about ten members**.
 This can then be fairly quick.

 Once you feel this small spark, it is then entirely possible for you to propose the idea of an in-person meet-up.
 If this idea garners interest from others, you simply **fix the date for your first meet-up**.

-To do this, it is certainly preferable not to set a specific date from the beginning, but rather **propose - about ten days in advance - a survey containing different days and time slots**.
-Thus, based on everyone's votes, this will allow you to **maximize member participation**, create more enthusiasm; but also, to **"optimize" your time** better.
+To do this, it is certainly preferable not to set a specific date from the beginning, but rather **propose, about ten days in advance, a survey containing different days and time slots**.
+Thus, based on everyone's votes, this will allow you to **maximize member participation**, create more enthusiasm, but also, to **"optimize" your time** better.

 ![immagine](assets/fr/29.webp)

-It is then important not to have a fixed idea, in advance, of how this meet-up will take place, how many you will be, the topics of discussion, etc. You risk being disappointed; and participants, potentially feeling "burdened."
+It is then important not to have a fixed idea, in advance, of how this meet-up will take place, how many people will be there, the topics of discussion, etc. You risk being disappointed, and participants, potentially, feeling "burdened."

-In this sense, it seems preferable to let things happen naturally, perhaps over a drink.
+In this sense, it is preferable to let things happen naturally, over a drink or two.
 Conversations should therefore be easy; even if that means talking about Bitcoin if you come face to face with a lost sheep.####

 If you wish to **anticipate certain quiet times, you can plan several "activities" or backup options**.
 These may include: